jigglycrumb/nixfiles/machines/proxmox/README.md

-This folder contains NixOS configurations for different Proxmox VMs.
+## NixOS configurations for Proxmox VMs

 See the individual configs for details.

-The configs are located in `~/nixos/configuration.nix` on the VM and symlinked to `/etc/nixos/configuraion.nix`.
+On the VMs, the config files are located in `~/nixos/configuration.nix` and symlinked to `/etc/nixos/configuraion.nix`.
-This enables copying new configs to the VM over SSH with normal user permissions.
+This enables copying updated configs to the VM over SSH with normal user permissions.
-Note to self: Setting up the `~/nixos/` folder and symlinking the system config is currently still a manual step.
+Note: Setting up the `~/nixos/` folder and symlinking the system config is currently still a manual step.

 VMs: